bemer/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 ### Networking
 * VPC: Select the VPC created in the [Create VPC tutorial](https://github.com/bemer/containers-on-aws-workshop/tree/master/03-CreateVPC)
-* Subnets: Select the `private` subnet in your VPC
+* Subnets: Select the `public` subnets in your VPC

 And then click in **Create**.